Sunshine Fest 2025

 March 19-20, 2025 • Washington, D.C.

-Reception for Sunshine Fest registrants and D.C.
-Open Government Coalition Open Government Summit attendees.
-Beer and wine open bar and hors d’oeuvres (crab cakes, steak bites, chicken bites, vegetable spring rolls, peperonata and goat cheese).
+Reception co-sponsored by the University of Brechner Freedom of Information Project and the D.C.
+Open Government Coalition Open Government.
+Open bar and hors d’oeuvres (crab cakes, steak bites, chicken bites, vegetable spring rolls, peperonata and goat cheese).

 To discuss transparency in the District of Columbia.
 All reception attendees are invited if they would like to participate.